crunchy-devops/edb-assessment/README.md

 ## Get a grip on the Poll app sqlite3 version
 Follow FIRST_STEP.md in django-polls directory

-## Get a grip on the Poll app docker/postgresql/docker-compose version
+## Get a grip on the Poll app docker/postgresql/docker version
-Follow SECOND_STEP.md in django-polls-postgresql
+Follow SECOND_STEP.md in django-polls-postgresql  directory

+## Get a grip on jmeter testing
+Follow README.md in jmeter directory

 # Install Kind
 Follow README.md in kind directory